Mo3az00/simple-node-server/docs/add-a-new-user.md

 It's common to use your real name as username, so that it's easy to remember.
 If you want to manage a server with multiple users it can be a benefit to use concatenated names like "dhanke" for "Dominik Hanke" as multiple people could have the same first name.

-If you're managing the server alone, the easiest thing to remembe is your first name.
+If you're managing the server alone, the easiest thing to remember is your first name.

 ### Create the user and change the password